You can get an engineering job even if you’re not yet qualified. (Shutterstock)

-If you have an urge to create (or destroy!), and you have good analytic abilities, an excellent imagination and great problem solving capabilities, then an engineering career might just be the one for you.
-It’s a thrilling career choice and one that pays well.
+If you have an urge to create (or destroy!), and you have good analytic abilities, an excellent imagination and great problem-solving skills, then an engineering career might just be the one for you.
+It’s a thrilling career choice and one that pays well too.

 There are a number of training and career launching options available in South Africa including internships, bursaries, studying part time or being apprenticed to a particular trade.